howerj/subleq/extra/ioccc/remarks.md

-Some of things things can be achieved with self-modifying code (which is used a lot), for example you can perform an indirect jump by modifying the jump destination with another SUBLEQ instruction for example.
+Some of things things can be achieved with self-modifying code (which is used a lot), for example you can perform an indirect jump by modifying the jump destination with another SUBLEQ instruction.
 Indirect loads and stores are more complex.

 Broadly the strategy to implement the Forth interpreter on